 Beware of Africanized Bees in Arizona and Nevada

-Since the late 1990’s, Africanized bees have become common in Phoenix and surrounding areas.
-It is very difficult to tell the difference between an Africanized bee and a western (or European) honey bee.
+Since the late 1990s, Africanized bees have become common in Phoenix and surrounding areas in Arizona.
+However, it is very difficult to tell the difference between an Africanized bee and a western (or European) honey bee.
 Burns is here to keep you safe and armed with the knowledge to help identify an Africanized bee colony.

 - Show great defensiveness when in a resting swarm.